 Budget Neutrality for the Waiver Renewal will include a new proposal to support California's key strategy for Alignment for Public Safety Net Systems.
 California will propose to include expenditures currently authorized as DSH expenditures in the Medi-Cal 2020 waiver spending limit.
-As described in Section 7, these DSH expenditures would be diverted to support the new county-specific global payment system.
+As described in Section 7, these DSH expenditures would be a component of the funding for the new county-specific global payment system.